TextArena/TextArenaBlog/README.md

 ![Karpathy Tweet](/docs/karparthy-tweet-initial.png)

 This was perfect timing.
-Eager to get feedback from the community, Leon, who's ever the savvy X user, commented on the tweet and went to bed.
+Eager to get feedback from the community, we commented on the tweet and went to bed.

 ![Leon's Reply](/docs/leon-reply.png)